A new theta cycle for $GSp_4$ and an Edixhoven type theorem: Introduction

 where the filtration of $\Theta^j(g)$ appears in the theta cycle ${\rm Cyc}(g)$ of $g$.
+Here $\theta_3$ stands for the small theta operator defined in Section \ref{small-theta} and $S_{(0,0)}$ stands for the superspecial locus of $S_{N,p}$. \end{thm}

+The classical Serre weights are closely related to an optimal weight of Siegel Hecke eigen cusp forms of level prime to $p$ over characteristic zero that give rise to mod $p$ Galois representations equivalent to $\br$.
+According to a conjectural mod $p$ local Langlands correspondence (cf.\cite{GHS}), these weights should be interpreted in terms of the restriction $\br|_{G_{\Q_p}}$.
+Our definition of the classical Serre weights follows this perspective.

-Here $\theta_3$ stands for the small theta operator defined in Section \ref{small-theta} $($see Definition \ref{p-singular} for weakly $p$-singular forms$)$. \end{thm} The geometric modular form $g$ in the above claim, in fact, comes from the reduction of a geometric modular form of such a weight over a field of characteristic zero.
+The geometric modular form $g$ in the above claim, in fact, comes from the reduction of a geometric modular form of such a weight over a field of characteristic zero since it is obtained by an automorphy lifting theorem.

-If $\br|_{G_{\Q_p}}$ is irreducible, it is well-known that it has a potentially diagonalizable lift of Hodge-Tate weight $\{0,1,2,3\}$.
+If $\br|_{G_{\Q_p}}$ is irreducible, it is well-known that it has a potentially diagonalizable lift of Hodge-Tate weight $\{0,1,2,3\}$ but it may not be crystalline (cf. \cite[p.410, Lemma 2.1.12]{GHTS}).
 Therefore, if we do not requite the lift to be crystalline, then we have a similar result as recorded in Theorem \ref{main3}.
-A theorem of this kind is well-known after \cite{BGGT} with \cite{GHTS},\cite{EG}.
+A theorem of this kind has become well known following \cite{BGGT}, together with \cite{GHTS} and \cite{EG}.

 The classical Serre weight for $\br$ is defined in Section \ref{CSW1} for $p>2$ and in Section \ref{CSW2} for $p=2$ according to the shape of $\br|_{G_{\Q_p}}$.
 More precisely, assume $\br|_{\Gp}$ is $\ast$-ordinary where $\ast\in\{\text{Borel,Siegel,Klingen}\}$.
 Then the classical Serre weight will be closely related to the Hodge-Tate weights of a potentially diagonalizable crystalline lift of $\br|_{\Gp}$ which preserves $\ast$-ordinary.
 In \cite{yam2}, the classical Serre weights are defined but not explicit in some cases.
 Here we give a precise definition as in \cite{serre},\cite{Edix}.